lynnfaraday/aresmush.com/_root/fs3/fs3.3/index.md

 * The designers of FUDGE and FATE, which inspired FS3.
 * The cast and crew of Battlestar Pacifica, where +combat originated.
 * Cags and David and my dad for input for the original edition of FS3.
-* SeanCee and Boo and the crew of Aftermath for initial beta testing on 3rd edition.
+* SeanCee and Boo and the crew of Aftermath for initial alpha testing on 3rd edition.
 * Orion, Andromeda, Draco and the crew of The 100 for some cool house rules I stole and general feedback.

 # Copyright and License

-<span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">The FS3 System</span>  Copyright 2007 by <a xmlns:cc="http://creativecommons.org/ns#" href="http://www.aresmush.com" property="cc:attributionName" rel="cc:attributionURL">Linda Naughton (aka Faraday)</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.
+<span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/Text" property="dct:title" rel="dct:type">The FS3 System</span>  Copyright 2007 by <a xmlns:cc="http://creativecommons.org/ns#" href="http://www.aresmush.com" property="cc:attributionName" rel="cc:attributionURL">Linda Naughton (aka Faraday)</a> and is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a>